 Part 3: Additional Guidelines for Sellers

 Two-day shipping on media products.

 “Shipping BMVD Products: Books, Music, Video, and DVD products offered through Amazon must be shipped within 2 business days of the date the order confirmation is made available to you.”

 Don’t raise prices after the transaction is complete.

 “Post-transaction price manipulation and excessive shipping fees: Any attempt to increase the sale price of a product after a transaction has been completed is prohibited.
 Additionally, sellers cannot set excessive order fulfillment and shipping costs.”

 Don’t create duplicate listings with the intent to trick buyers.

-- The club or rental edition is listed in Used condition;
+- The club or rental edition is in Used condition;

 - The content on both editions is identical; and

 - A page with the UPC for the club or rental edition does not already exist in our catalog.
 Use the listing comments to indicate that the product is a club edition.
-Format of the products (CD, DVD, Blu-ray) must be identical.
+The format of the products (CD, DVD, Blu-ray) must be identical.